specs-feup/cacti_tests/README.md

 ## Important scripts

 Most of the scripts of this directory are inside the **aux_scripts** folder.
+They all support a "-h" flag for information on how to run them.
 Here is a compilation on how to run some of them:

 ### Generate Report
 ```